-You’re likely to see that there’s more in some areas.
+You’re likely to see that there’s more in some areas than others.
 If so, place your humidifier in the spot with the least amount of humidity.
 This step isn’t crucial, but it will help you to find the perfect spot.

 Warm-Mist Humidifier Placement

-This type shouldn’t be near your bed while you’re sleeping.
+This type shouldn’t be near your bed while you’re sleeping in case of burns.
 Place it in the corner or at least a few feet away from you.
 During the day, you can have it on the nightstand to moisten up the air before bedtime.

 Cool-Mist Humidifiers in the Bedroom

-Cool-mist humidifiers work a little differently, so they’re considered safer than warm-mist ones.
-Because of this, you can easily place them near your bed when you have a cold or an allergy flare-up.
-On regular days, set it at least 3 feet away when you’re sleeping.
+Cool-mist humidifiers work differently, so they’re considered safer than warm-mist ones.
+Because of this, you can safely place them near your bed when you have a cold or an allergy flare-up.
+On regular days, set it at least three feet away while sleeping.

-Another thing to keep in mind is that you should leave a gap between the wall and the device.
+Another thing to remember is that you should leave a gap between the wall and the device.
 Some models require a specific amount of circulation to function correctly.
-But, by placing it flat against the wall, you’re hindering this.
+By placing it flat against the wall, you’re hindering this.

 Where Should I Put the Humidifier in a Living Room?

-Having a humidifier in the living room is an excellent way for everyone to benefit.
-You don’t have to be as worried about the placement since everyone is awake and alert.
+A humidifier in the living room is an excellent way for everyone to benefit.
+You don’t have to worry about the placement since everyone is awake and alert.
 Still, there are some spots you should aim for.